mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 and changed with each message received by a client.

 However, the signature private keys are mostly used by clients to send a message.
-They also provide strong authentication guarantees to other clients;
-hence, we consider that their protection by additional security mechanisms should be a priority.
+They also provide strong authentication guarantees to other clients, hence we consider that their protection by additional security mechanisms should be a priority.

-Overall, there is no way to detect or prevent these compromises, as discussed in the previous sections: Performing separation of the application secret states can help recovery after compromise; this is the case for signature keys, but similar concerns exist for a client's encryption private keys.
+Overall there is no way to detect or prevent these compromises, as discussed in the previous sections, performing separation of the application secret states can help recovery after compromise, this is the case for signature keys but similar concern exists for client's encryption private keys.

 > **RECOMMENDATION:** The secret keys used for public key encryption should be
 > stored similarly to the way the signature keys are stored, as keys can be used
 > to decrypt the group operation messages and contain the secret material used
 > to compute all the group secrets.

-Even if secure enclaves are not perfectly secure or are even completely broken, adopting additional protections for these keys can ease recovery of the secrecy and authentication guarantees after a compromise where, for instance, an attacker can sign messages without having access to the key.
-In certain contexts, the rotation of credentials might only be triggered by the AS through ACLs and hence be beyond the capabilities of the attacker.
+Even if secure enclaves are not perfectly secure, or even completely broken, adopting additional protections for these keys can ease recovery of the secrecy and authentication guarantees after a compromise where, for instance, an attacker can sign messages without having access to the key.
+In certain contexts, the rotation of credentials might only be triggered by the AS through ACLs, hence be outside of the capabilities of the attacker.

 ## Service Node Compromise

-### General Considerations
+### General considerations

-#### Privacy of the Network Connections
+#### Privacy of the network connections

 There are many scenarios leading to communication between the application on a device and the Delivery Service or the Authentication Service.
-In particular,
+In particular
 when:

 - The application connects to the Authentication Service to generate or validate